KentVejrupMadsen/HM.Framework/docs/Readme.md

-# Documentation the Hugin and Munin framework
+# Documentation for the Hugin and Munin framework
 ##